wiebow/fighting-computers/content/Guides/Assembly style.md

 ---

 This post explains how I style 6502 or 45gs02 assembly language.
-In addition, standard patterns translated to assembly can be found in [[[6502 assembly language patterns]].
+In addition, standard patterns translated to assembly can be found in [[Patterns in assembly language]] .

 ## Layout